-- 18.6 The Clerk of the Course shall be empowered to make use of yellow / red cards in respect of driver conduct issues, as per the following: - a) No card (either yellow or red) shall be issued without the competitor being afforded a hearing by the Clerk of the Course. - b) A yellow card shall have the effect of placing a competitor's driving conduct 'under observation' for the following one (1), two (2) or three (3) races (heats) forming part of the championship. - c) A yellow card shall have the effect of a 3 place grid penalty for the next 3 heats. - d) A competitor racing 'under yellow' shall be required to prominently display a supplied yellow decal on both rear windows of his/her race car at all times during the affected races. - e) If a competitor is found guilty of an offence while 'under yellow' he / she may, following a hearing be issued with a red card. - f) Should a competitor receive three yellow cards in one season, the COC reserves the right to issue the competitor with a red card. - g) The effect of a red card is to bar a competitor from taking part in the next full race meeting forming part of the championship. - h) In the event of the Clerk of the Course deeming a first offence to be sufficiently serious so as to warrant the imposition of an immediate red card, he shall be empowered to take such action. - Card decisions' need not necessarily be made at an event.
-Following an incident report or protest, the Clerk of the Course may await video footage (or other suitable evidence) after the event before making a decision.
-The competitor will generally be informed on the day if further evidence is being awaited. - j) Where a 'card decision' is made on the day of an event, the affected competitor shall have the right of protest to the Stewards of the Meeting (and the right of subsequent appeal). - k) Where a 'card decision' is made between events, the decision shall only be subject to an appeal in terms of the provisions of GCR 216. - Yellow / red cards issued in one racing season will generally not be carried over into the next racing season, this being at the discretion of the Clerk of the Course.
+- 18.6 The Clerk of the Course or the Stewards in the case of a protest, shall be empowered to make use of yellow / red cards in respect of driver conduct issues, as per the following: - a) No card (either yellow or red) shall be issued without the competitor being afforded a hearing by the Clerk of the Course or the Stewards in the case of a protest - b) A yellow card shall have the effect of placing a competitor's driving conduct 'under observation' for the following one (1), two (2) or three (3) races (heats) forming part of the championship. - c) A yellow card shall have the effect of a 3 place grid penalty for the next 3 heats. - d) A competitor racing 'under yellow' shall be required to prominently display a supplied yellow decal on both rear windows of his/her race car at all times during the affected races. - e) If a competitor is found guilty of an offence while 'under yellow' he / she may, following a hearing be issued with a red card. - f) Should a competitor receive three yellow cards in one season, the COC or the Stewards in the case of a protest reserve the right to issue the competitor with a red card. - g) The effect of a red card is to bar a competitor from taking part in the next full race meeting forming part of the championship. - h) In the event of the Clerk of the Course or the Stewards in the case of a protest deeming a first offence to be sufficiently serious so as to warrant the imposition of an immediate red card, he shall be empowered to take such action. - i) Card decisions' need not necessarily be made at an event.
+Following an incident report or protest, the Clerk of the Course or the Stewards in the case of a protest may await video footage (or other suitable evidence) after the event before making a decision.
+The competitor will generally be informed on the day if further evidence is being awaited. - j) Where a 'card decision' is made on the day of an event, the affected competitor shall have the right of protest to the Stewards of the Meeting. - Yellow / red cards issued in one racing season will generally not be carried over into the next racing season, this being at the discretion of the Clerk of the Course or the Stewards in the case of a protest.
 However, competitors guilty of an offence in the last race of the season may be penalised accordingly depending on the severity of the offence.